Poyen-Chen/TW-Porsche/README.md

 - `rag_finetune.py`: test RAG with finetuned embedding model
 - `rag_pipeline.py`:  RAG pipeline for future app integration
 - `src/aws_bedrock_models`: source codes for generating synthetic dataset using AWS bedrock

+In the case of having enough computational resources, you could run the file `src/rag_baseline.py` and `src/rag_finetune.py` to compare fine-tuning result, respectively.
+Specifically, if you accelerate it with Nvidia H100 GPU (the resource from our cluster in RWTH Aachen) for instance, it takes around 2 minutes to get the result.

 The fine-tuned models are stored in `models` folder.